josehenriqueroveda/josehenriqueroveda/README.md

 - Data engineering and data science;
 - Solid experience in programming with Python and FastAPI;
 - Ruby on Rails;
-- Test-Driven Development (TDD), using RSpec.
+- Test-Driven Development (TDD), using RSpec;
-- RSwag for documentation
+- RSwag for documentation;
 - PostgreSQL and SQLite databases;
 - Knowledge in Azure Cloud;
-- Fluent Portuguese, advanced English and basic Spanish.
+- Fluent Portuguese, advanced English and basic Spanish;

 <h4>Open source contribuitions</h4>